Ignore Rules

 PatternEffect

-Regular expressions
+Regular Expressions

-Configure The Middleware
+Configure The Integration

-Robots.txt for Good Bots only!
+Robots.txt for Good Bots Only!

 Render Counter